Ikhtiarmahmud/laravel-crudgenerator-package/README.md

 ```
 ## Usage

-* After installing It will create a route list for a specific routes which name categories
+* After installing, It will create a resource route which name categories

 * Browse below URL after serve your project
 ```